chnm/crdh-jekyll/_essays/v02-10-royal-african-company-networks.md

 [^1]: The company had a second hub at James Fort in Gambia, which oversaw trade in Senegambia.

-[^2]: For the early Portuguese slave trade, see Green, *The Rise of the Trans-Atlantic Slave*, 177--207.
+[^2]: For the early Portuguese slave trade, see Green, *The Rise of the Trans-Atlantic Slave Trade*, 177--207.
 The Royal African Company followed a series of failed English African trade monopolies.
 For its immediate predecessor, see Zook, *The Company of Royal Adventurers*.

 [^3]: In 1698 England opened up the African trade to any merchant willing to pay a ten percent fee on the goods he exported to the African coast.
 The impact of the measure, called the Ten Percent Act, was immediate: In the decade following the Ten Percent Act, English slave ships purchased roughly twice as many enslaved people as in the decade before.
 Data from the [*Trans-Atlantic Slave Trade Database*](https://www.slavevoyages.org/).